 Rating 5/10

 The files reveal disturbing hidden messages when played backwards.
 Evy digs into their meaning and uncovers references to a demon from European folklore believed to prey on pregnant women and infants.
 Coincidentally, she is six weeks pregnant and soon begins experiencing unsettling occurrences in the house.
-Mama’s presence looms, even in a silent state.
+Mama’s presence looms, even in her silent state.
 As the podcast investigation continues, the phenomena intensify.
 Evy and Justin amplify sections of the audio to uncover buried sounds, playing them in reverse while Googling in real time.
-It’s just as thrilling as it sounds.
+It’s just as thrilling as it sounds, which is to say: not at all.
 Their research connects nursery rhymes like “London Bridge Is Falling Down” and “Baa Baa Black Sheep” to rituals used to summon the entity, a jealous force that targets expectant mothers.

 A24 claims this is “the scariest movie you’ll ever hear!”
 Horror marketing keeps going back to the same well of The Blair Witch Project or Paranormal Activity.
 But here, the hype is scarier than the film.
 The sound design is decent, though.
 This plays better in a theater, where the voices can bounce around and feel like they’re coming from different parts of the cinema.
 It’s hard to imagine it being nearly as effective at home.
-The mood is a spooky atmosphere of dim lighting and hushed voices.
+The film builds a spooky mood through dim lighting and hushed voices.
 That minimalist approach can work when it’s done well.
-The mystery thriller Searching mined that claustrophobia on computer screens rather effectively.
+The mystery thriller Searching created that claustrophobia on computer screens rather effectively.
 Here, those restrictions don’t sell the story.

 This production is a study in understatement.
 Until it’s not.
 In the tenth and final recording, predictably, things reach a breaking point.
 It turns into a full-on cacophony of supernatural chaos that I won’t get into for spoiler reasons.
 Needless to say, it’s more of an auditory experience than a visual one.
-The ending relies on ambiguity in a way that didn’t satisfy my demand for some finality to the tedium I sat through.
-It’s pretty underwhelming.
-The picture is aptly titled Undertone, and that’s exactly where it stays.
+It didn’t satisfy my demand for some finality to all the tedium I sat through.
+The climax relies heavily on ambiguity and ends on an underwhelming note.
+The picture is aptly titled Undertone, because it never rises above.

 03-12-26